 There are many benefits to quinoa—it tastes good, it’s teeming with nutrients, antioxidants, and it’s a complete protein.

-However, it’s important to remember that it is also a high-carb food, and should only be consumed on both targeted and cyclical keto-diets to keep your body in a ketogenic state.
+However, it should only be consumed on both targeted and cyclical keto-diets to keep your body in a ketogenic state.

 If these keto variety diets aren’t for you, then it’s worth checking out a low-carb alternative like broccoli and cauliflower to get that rice-like consistency and versatility.

 Abugoch James LE.
 Quinoa (Chenopodium quinoa Willd.): composition, chemistry, nutritional, and functional properties.

 Chambial S., Dwivedi S., Shukla K. K., John P. J., Sharma P. (2013).
 Vitamin C in disease prevention and cure: an overview.
 Indian J. Clin.
 Biochem.
 28 314–328.
 10.1007/s12291-013-0375-3